CFCIfe/LFCS-Practice-Questions-Solutions/Task 1 - Essential Commands.md

 Where:
 ```
-printf  # for formating and printing data
+printf  # for formatting and printing data
 %s\\n   # Placeholder for strings with newline
 m       # command that moves the line
 w       #  write changes to file